DiseaseTranscriptomicsLab/compbio-app-server/README.md

 - `docker-compose down` to stop the service.
 - `docker-compose -h` for documentation.

-## SSL certificates renewal
+## SSL certificate renewal

-SSL certificates are maintained via [Nginx][] to provide encrypted HTTPS traffic.
-SSL certificates expire and need to be renewed after some time (e.g. one year).
-After replacing the SSL certificates:
+SSL certificates are maintained via [Nginx][] for encrypted HTTPS traffic.
+These certificates need to be renewed frequently (e.g. every year).
+To do so, after replacing the SSL certificate files:

 1. In case the filename of the SSL certificate changes, open the file [nginx/nginx.conf](nginx/nginx.conf) and replace the path to the